supabase-community/supabase-on-aws/README.md

   - The read replica setup requires the replica to be instanced in more than one region , so that is why there are 2 instances in us-west instead of 1
 - AWS Backup
   - This was turned on and configured for all Supabase resources [Manually done through the dashboard]
+- Supabase Studio
+  - A modification was made in the build process for Studio that forces the version of npm that is laid down in the environment to match the required version.

 ## Deploy via CDK